 E is for Estaque:

-Once a quaint fishing village north-west of Marseille, l’Estaque gets its name from “estaco” which is the Provencal word for a mooring ring for boats.
+Once a quaint fishing village northwest of Marseille, l’Estaque gets its name from “estaco” which is the Provencal word for a mooring ring for boats.
 The town’s setting attracted Paul Cézanne and other Impressionist and Post-Impressionist artists.
 During 60 years (1860-1920) the town’s colourful houses, brick and tile factory roofs, natural Mediterranean vegetation and the bay of Marseille provided a diverse backdrop for these artists.
-Today, l’Estaque remains a working-class district is part of the city’s 16th Arrondissement.
+Today, l’Estaque remains a working-class district and is part of the city’s 16th Arrondissement.
 Read: New York Times Travel “Stepping into the Frame in the South of France.”

 Why visit l’Estaque?

 It’s an excellent place to catch the RTM maritime shuttle to the Vieux Port.
 This seasonal boat service runs daily from the end of April to late September.
 Sit back and enjoy the view of the city and the mountains from the water.
-Here, is the Marseille water taxi website.

 Discover the works of Marseille-born artist Adolphe Monticelli at Fondation Monticelli a private museum that opened in 2010.
 Monticelli’s paintings of l’Estaque inspired Paul Cézanne and others.

 Try local fast food!
-Located near the entry to the harbour several food kiosks propose their versions of savoury panisse and sweet chichis frégi.
+Located near the entrance to the harbour several food kiosks propose their versions of savoury panisse and sweet chichis frégi.
 Made with chickpea flour the panisse batter is deep-fried and then sprinkled with fleur de sel before serving (click here for Tasha’s recipe for panisse).
 Chichi frégi is the local variation of a doughnut, with wheat flour and orange blossom water.

 Head to the beach.
 Choose from one of three (3) waterfront strips that make up the Corbières beaches (Lave, Batterie and Fortin).
 Accessible from the city centre expect crowds at these family-friendly beaches on weekends and holidays.